-Yet, having rejected the idea that copying is stealing, problems still remain.
+Okay, so copying is not theft, but that doesn't mean we can just ignore copyright infringement and assume everything will be fine.
 If we want quality products, they must be adequately funded, and it is important for everyone to contribute their fair share.
 Instead of the inappropriate metaphor of "piracy" for illegal file-sharing, we should use the term freeloader.
-With this more accurate frame, we can go about figuring out what the issues are with the status quo, what level and sort of contributions are needed from everyone, and what mechanisms will best achieve a fair and effective system for media creation, publication, and access.
+With this more accurate frame, we can go about figuring out what issues are real and how to move forward and deal with the problems.

 I published my first album in 1996.
 There was no online music sharing.
 Inexpensive CD burners were not available.
 I bought commercial CDs and still had a sizable vinyl record collection.
 I also taped obscure radio shows onto cassettes, borrowed records from the library, borrowed and lent records among my friends.
 None of this seemed questionable in any way.
 I had aspirations to sell lots of copies of my albums and become a professional composer, at least part-time.
 And I believed in the idea of copyright.

-When CD burners and Napster came along, I was decidedly opposed to illegal copying.
+I was strongly opposed to any illegal copying.
 I actually purchased multiple copies of obscure albums that I loved just so I could sell or give them to my friends.
 I wanted to share the music, but I didn't want to violate copyright laws.

-Changing my perspective took over a decade as I slowly became desensitized to illegal copying.
+My perspective changed slowly over more than a decade.
 I recognized that my friends who illegally shared music were basically honest ethical people (I saw them as ignorant and careless rather than dishonest).
-The more I got involved in the music biz, the more I saw the economic injustices, the crass world of corporate sponsorship, musicians basically a tool to sell drinks at the bar… and then YouTube came along and all my classical music friends were putting up videos with performances of music that was still under copyright, such as pieces by Heitor Villa-Lobos composed in 1940.
+The more I got involved in the music biz, the more I saw the economic injustices, the crass world of corporate sponsorship, musicians mainly used as tools to sell drinks at the bar… and then YouTube came along and all my classical music friends were putting up videos with performances of music that was still under copyright, such as pieces by Heitor Villa-Lobos composed in 1940.

 Most people think of copyright violation as millions of people downloading the latest song from some file-sharing site and the recording artist getting nothing.
 But putting your amateur band's cover of an old jazz standard on YouTube is illegal too.

-Struggling with these things, I started researching more about the history of recording technology, the history of copyright, the philosophy and politics of it all, cross-cultural perspectives… (did you know that radio stations originally had only live musicians who then pushed for banning the playing of records on the radio?)
+Struggling with these things, I started researching more about the history of recording technology, the history of copyright, the philosophy and politics of it all, cross-cultural perspectives… Did you know that radio stations originally had only live musicians who then pushed for banning the playing of records on the radio?
+The history of resistance to new technology can be shocking.

 In the end, my defense of copyright law turned out to have a very flimsy foundation.
-And now, just as more are people recognizing these problems, the defenders of copyright are becoming more and more draconian.
-Random folks today sharing some music recordings are marked as felons and forced into bankruptcy, while crimes in the financial world ruin entire companies and economies yet go unpunished.
+And as more are people came to recognize these problems, the defenders of copyright got more and more draconian.
+Random folks who shared some music recordings got marked as felons and forced into bankruptcy, while crimes in the financial world ruin entire companies and economies went unpunished.
+Today, copyright has become a proxy war for control over all of modern technology.
 This is just crazy!

 I first wrote this article in 2008.
 It was originally a short essay stating essentially: copyright issues are complex, people should try to be ethical and respect the wishes of creators, we ought to have shorter copyright terms, and maybe there's nothing wrong with singing a song you like in a YouTube video — basically: follow your conscience.
 Over the years since, I've thoroughly revised this article.
 I am doing my best to appeal to all sides and discuss the issues fairly, but I'm coming down more and more towards just acknowledging that the whole concept of copyright is dysfunctional.